 - Branded testimonials and company reviews.
 These work similarly to product reviews, but are applied to an entire company.
 These are often featured on dedicated testimonials or “success stories” pages, but are held at lower value than product reviews because companies often have more control over what gets posted here.

 These reviews are especially important because they could easily form a user’s first impression; they’re usually the first line of reviews a user will get to see.
-However, Google reviews don’t currently boast the same popularity as platforms like Yelp, which is frustrating the process.
+However, Google review don’t currently boast the same popularity as platforms like Yelp, which is frustrating the process.

 Goals for the Future